Skip to footer content

 Example Application

-Let's create a simple React application that allows users to generate images based on text prompts to demonstrate node replicate usage.
+Let's create a simple React application that allows users to generate images based on text prompts to demonstrate the usage of the replicate package.

 1. Set up a new React project: